-The Medieval Warm Period (MWP) approximately corresponds to the 9th-13th century in China, i.e., the period from the Five Dynasties period to the early Yuan Dynasty (Ge et al., 2013; Man, 1999).
+The Medieval Warm Period (MWP) approximately corresponds to the 9th-13th century in China, i.e. the period from the Five Dynasties period to the early Yuan dynasty (Ge et al., 2013; Man, 1999).
 In this period, the 13th century was the warmest, comparable to the 20th century (Ge et al., 2002b).
 The Little Ice Age (LIA) refers to the cold period following the MWP.
-Most scholars agree that the LIA began at least after the 15th century in China, approximately corresponding to the Ming and Qing Dynasties.
-Hence, the LIA is also referred to as the "the Little Ice Age of the Ming and Qing Dynasties" (Wang, 1995; Wang et al., 2006; Zhang et al., 2013b).
+Most scholars agree that the LIA began at least after the 15th century in China, approximately corresponding to the Ming and Qing dynasties.
+Hence, the LIA is also referred to as the "the Little Ice Age of the Ming and Qing dynasties" (Wang, 1995; Wang et al., 2006; Zhang et al., 2013b).

 Yunshan Diary was written in the early 14th century when the climate was turning from the MWP to the LIA.
-According to the winter-half-year temperature sequence for eastern China for the past two millennia, the most rapid decrease in temperature (at a rate of 1.4 °C/90a) occurred between the mid- and late-13th century and the early 14th century.
-The 30 years between 1290 and 1320 were the key period when the temperature anomaly turned from positive to negative (Ge et al., 2002a; Ge et al., 2002b).
-The northern planting boundary of citrus recorded in Yunshan Diary was notably more southern than that in the mid-13th century.
-This demonstrates that on a multi-decadal scale, the climate in the early 14th century was no longer as warm as

-395 that at the height of the MWP.
-In northern China, cold disasters, such as snowstorms, have been frequent since the 14th century (Hao et al., 2009).
+According to the winter-half-year temperature sequence for eastern China for the past 2 millennia, the most rapid decrease in temperature (at a rate of 1.4 °C per 90 years) occurred between the mid- and late-13th century and the early 14th century.
+The 30 years between 1290 and 1320 were the key period when the temperature anomaly turned from positive to negative (Ge et al., 2002a, b).
+The northern planting boundary of citrus recorded in Yunshan Diary was notably further south than that in the mid-13th century.
+This demonstrates that on a multidecadal scale, the climate in the early 14th century was no longer as warm as that at the height of the MWP.
+In northern China, cold disasters, such as snow-storms, have been frequent since the 14th century (Hao et al., 2009).
 These pieces of evidence reflect the continuous climate-cooling process when the MWP was turning to the LIA.